Arts, Music and Sports

 Dai-ichi Life All Japan Elementary School Student Tennis Tournament Championships

-The year 2018 marked the 36th time this competition was held, and over the years it has produced some of Japan's most famous tennis stars, including Kei Nishikori, Makoto Ninomiya.
+The year 2023 marked the 41st time this competition was held, and over the years it has produced some of Japan's most famous tennis stars, including Kei Nishikori, Nao Hibino.
 In recognition of this long-standing competition, in 2014 we received our third Special Corporation Prize from the Japan Tennis Association.